aspnet/Signing/README.md

 > kpm sigreq EntityFramework.5.0.0.nupkg
 ```

-The result is a file `EntityFramework.5.0.0.nupkg.sigreq` containing the PEM-encoded,
+The result is a file `EntityFramework.5.0.0.nupkg.sigreq` containing the PEM-encoded
-incomplete CMS document
+content described above (the ASN.1 "Signature" object above)

 ### Generating certificates
 In order to sign a request, a certificate is required.
 There will be a command